Thomas-aka-Eram/nomgpt-web-application/README.md

 # Nom GPT

 Nom GPT is a hands-on project I am working on to gain practical experience with real-world applications.
 The project focuses on building a recipe recommendation system using AI and web APIs.
 It provides an opportunity for me to strengthen my understanding of AI generation, API integration, and UI styling.
+I reference the User Interface and application idea from ChefGPT.

 ## Project Overview